Share this article

 4. Be flexible with your travel dates

 Travel costs are another factor to consider over the holidays.
-Making plans early and being flexible with your dates means everyone can take advantage of cost savings, rather than booking last-minute (which can be costly).
+Making plans early and being flexible with your dates means everyone can take advantage of cheaper travel, rather than booking last-minute (which can be expensive).

 Angela’s top tip: “Be sure to communicate your departure and arrival times with your sitter well in advance.
 And why not help your sitter by sharing a timetable of the local travel times, or offer to help them find suitable transportation from the train/bus station or airport?”